 - Alicja Colon: Alicja is an amazing paper crafter who uses “paper, glue, photography tricks, and photoshop magic” to create amazing things.
 Recently, she went from working for an agency to running her own creative studio.

-- Chris Butler, Design Tomorrow: While Chris does a variety of great things—check out his about page—I really dig his latest project, Design Tomorrow, “a podcast about design, technology, and being human.”
+- Chris Butler: While Chris does a variety of great things—check out his about page—I really dig his latest project, Design Tomorrow, “a podcast about design, technology, and being human.”

 - Dina Rodriguez, Letter Shoppe: From her illustration work and workshops to her side projects, such as Women of Illustration, Dina constantly inspires me with the work she produces, the communities she builds, and how she is authentically herself by promoting a creative culture that gets paid in money instead of exposure.